MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/ios/index.md

 ### 3. Editing application logic

-1. Open the Xcode project project by double-clicking the **.xcworkspace** file.
+1. Open the Xcode project by double-clicking the **.xcworkspace** file.

 2. Select the **[project-root]/ViewController.m/swift** file and paste the following code snippet, replacing the existing `getAccessToken()` function: